Zesor/Le-Monde3.0/README.md

 Our solution is fully __decentralized__, we do not collect users data.
 Neither the blockchain :chains:, the smart contract :spiral_notepad: or the wallet :mailbox_closed: are stored, treated or analized by our back end.

-For a better understanding, we invite you to visualise this [explanatory video](https://drive.google.com/file/d/1fkmYWmISnj8Vsye0-JDEE5oHbVOu1w8p/view) :play_or_pause_button: that we made.
+[https://drive.google.com/file/d/1fkmYWmISnj8Vsye0-JDEE5oHbVOu1w8p/view](https://drive.google.com/file/d/16kD0Np2sjl-yfXgnxoym0dSw2eokWVqm/view)) :play_or_pause_button: that we made.

 --------------------------------------------------------------------------------------------------------------------------------------------------